crillab/gophersat/README.md

 MAXSAT is the optimization equivalent of the SAT decision problem.
 While a pure SAT solver will either return a model satisfying all clauses or UNSAT if no such model exists, a MAXSAT solver will return a model that satisfies as many clauses as possible.

+### Partial and weighted MAXSAT

+There are extensions to MAXSAT.

+**Partial MAXSAT** means that, although we want to satisfy as many clauses as possible, some clauses (called *hard clauses*) *must* be satisfied, not matter what.
+A partial MAXSAT problem can thus be declared unsatisfiable.

+For instance, generating a timetable for a school is a partial MAXSAT problem: there are both soft (we want to have as little classes as possible that start after 4 PM, for instance) and hard (two teachers cannot be in two different places at the same time) constraints.

+**Weighted MAXSAT** means that clauses are associated with a cost: although optional, some clauses are deemed more important than others.
+For instance, if clause C1 has a cost of 3 and clauses C2 and C3 both have a cost of 1, a solution satisfying C1 but neither C2 nor C3 will be considered better than a solution satisfying both C2 and C3 but not C1, all other things being equal.

+**Partial weighted MAXSAT** means that there are both soft and hard clauses in the problem, and soft clauses are weighted.
+In this regard, "pure" MAXSAT is a particular case of the more generic partial weighted MAXSAT: a "pure" MAXSAT problem is a partial weighted MAXSAT problem where all clauses are soft clauses associated with a weight of 1.

 ## What about pseudo-boolean problems?
 Pseudo-boolean problems are, in a way, a generalization of SAT problems: any propositional clause